 But why, in a machine capable of representing all such links, the default mode of operation is connection blindness and not connection awareness?

-Why must every application define their own formats and reconstruct these links (temporarily) from disjoint clumps of bytes?
+Why must every application define their own formats and reconstruct these interconnections (temporarily, in-memory) from disjoint clumps of bytes?
 Why are the links themselves only visible to the select few with special knowledge of how to interpret the bytes?
-Why a simple concept such as 'content A here is linked to content B there, via transformation T' cannot be directly represented by in the (file) system - it must be indirectly represented as per some file format.
+Why a simple concept such as 'content A here is linked to content B there, via transformation T' cannot be directly represented by in the (file) system—it must be indirectly represented as per some file format.
 Which brings me to my second point.

 We use computers to organize, manipulate and transmit arbitrary constructs and high level media (such as pictures).
-The 'file' idea requires that we first map these higher level concepts into byte arrays - before transmission or persistence.
-The mapping between the concepts and the byte arrays - called the file format - is essential to intepretation of the bytes.
+The “file” idea requires that we first map these higher level concepts into byte arrays—before transmission or persistence.
+The mapping between the concepts and the byte arrays—called the file format—is essential to interpretation of the bytes.
 However, the file format itself is transmitted entirely out of band.
-The 'meaning' of the file can only be extracted when the file contents are viewed through the lens of the correct file format.
+The “meaning” of the file can only be extracted when the file contents are viewed through the lens of the correct file format.

 Composability and Encapsulation

 There isn’t much to write here because the file concept doesn’t have much of either.
 Not much is hidden—the guts are completely exposed.
 You cant “compose” a new file from some existing files—not in the sense of how we can compose functions or objects to make higher level ones.
 All higher level concepts exist outside the file concept—within running programs, source code and people’s heads.